heutelbeck/sapl-policy-engine/sapl-documentation/1_3_GettingStarted.md

 curl -H 'Content-Type: application/json' -d '{"subject":"housemd","action":"use","resource":"MRT"}' http://localhost:8080/api/pdp/decide-once
 ```

-The server should return `{"decision":"INDETERMINATE"}`.
+The server should return `{"decision":"DENY"}`.
 This is expected.
-Without a `pdp.json` configuration file, the PDP has no combining algorithm defined and cannot produce a meaningful authorization decision.
-The `INDETERMINATE` response indicates that the PDP is running and accepting requests, but is not yet fully configured.
-The health endpoint at `http://localhost:8080/actuator/health` will also report `DOWN` until a valid `pdp.json` is loaded.
+Without any policies loaded, the default combining algorithm (`PRIORITY_DENY` with a default decision of `DENY`) produces `DENY` for every request.
+The health endpoint at `http://localhost:8080/actuator/health` will report `UP`.

-5. Define the PDP combining algorithm.
-SAPL Node requires an explicit combining algorithm configuration in a `pdp.json` file.
-Without it, the PDP will always return `INDETERMINATE`.
-Create a file `pdp.json` in the data folder (e.g., `~/sapl` or `C:\sapl`).
+5. Optionally, customize the combining algorithm.
+Without a `pdp.json` file, the PDP uses `PRIORITY_DENY` with a default decision of `DENY` and error propagation.
+To change this, create a file `pdp.json` in the data folder (e.g., `~/sapl` or `C:\sapl`).
 Set its content to:
 ```json
 {
 	"algorithm": {